List of Computer Terms for Digital Investigations

 Linux – Linux is an open-source operating system modeled on UNIX.

-Microsoft Windows – Currently active Windows operating systems include Windows 8 and 10.
-Windows runs on more computers than any other system in the world.
-It is important for private eyes to be familiar with Windows for computer forensics-related investigations.
+Microsoft Windows—Currently active Windows operating systems include Windows 8 and 10.
+Windows runs on more computers than any other system worldwide, so private eyes must be familiar with it for computer forensics-related investigations.

 Mac OSX – MAC OSX is a series of Unix-based graphical interface operating systems developed and marketed by Apple.